 Sleep Rehab is proud to offer oral appliance therapy.
 Made of strong and durable polymer material that is completely biocompatible, oral appliances are metal-free, flexible, and extremely lightweight.
 Each device is adjustable and comes with a three-year warranty.

 Learn More About Oral Appliance Therapy

 To extend the life of your oral appliance, Dr. Fedosky has specific recommendations for cleaning and storage.

 Just as you brush your teeth in the morning, you should also clean your oral appliance.
 First, remove the appliance from your mouth and rinse in lukewarm water—never use hot water as this can eventually cause an oral appliance to warp.
-Then, gently brush the appliance with a soft toothbrush but not the one that you use to brush your teeth.
-The small abrasive particles in toothpaste can scratch the smooth surface of the device.
+Then, gently brush the appliance with a soft toothbrush (but not the one that you use to brush your teeth).
+Don’t use toothpaste, as it has small abrasive particles that can scratch the smooth surface of the device.
 Be sure to clean each surface.
 Rinse again with warm water and then dry the appliance with a towel.
-Always store the device in its storage box and in a place where children and pets cannot reach it.
+Always put the device away in its storage box and in a place where children and pets cannot reach it.